Dimitar Apasiev: Political career

-Controversy

-The party found by Apasiev and he himself, have been described by some academics and news outlets as "fascist".
+The party found by Apasiev and he himself have been described by some journalists and party's founders as "fascist".
+However, this is a gross misconception since the party's ideology is still largely far-left.
 In September 2020, Apasiev testified at the Public Prosecutor's Office in Skopje after receiving three criminal charges for spreading racial, religious, and ethnic intolerance.
-Apasiev was involved in a publicized argument in July 2022 with the president of North Macedonia, Stevo Pendarovski, involving personal insults.
+In the aftermath of the French proposal, Apasiev got involved in a publicized argument in July 2022 with the president of North Macedonia, Stevo Pendarovski, involving personal insults involving the president's late mother.